Brewers vs. Reds Player Props Betting Odds

 Yelich Stats

-- Yelich has collected 49 hits with seven doubles, seven home runs and 25 walks.
-He has driven in 24 runs with 12 stolen bases.
+- Yelich has 51 hits with seven doubles, seven home runs, 26 walks and 24 RBI.
+He's also stolen 12 bases.

-- Yelich hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .200 with six walks.
+- Yelich will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .333 with seven walks.

 Yelich Recent Games